-18. Child Protection Files
+16. Child Protection Files

-18.1.
+16.1.
 Transfer Procedures

-Any child under the age of 18 for whom ACC holds a safeguarding child protection file should have their file transferred to their next school if they leave ACC.
-The file can be sent once the request has been made by the new school, and it has been confirmed that the student is on role.
+Any child under the age of 18 for whom ACC holds a child protection file should have their file transferred to their next school if they leave ACC.

 The school should only transfer information that originates at the school.
 They should not transfer third party information such as health assessments or social work reports.